OpenNMS/newts/examples/gsod/README.rst

 ~~~~~~~~~~~~~
 You can either view individual graphs of the `6 Texas stations`_, or see a
 report of all 6 for the `Summer of 1988`_.

+*Note: These links assume that you are launching a browser on the same machine
+that Newts is running on.
+You may need to alter the link accordingly if that
+is not the case.*

 .. _Global Surface Summary of Day: https://gis.ncdc.noaa.gov/geoportal/catalog/search/resource/details.page?id=gov.noaa.ncdc:C00516